About Maplefields School

 Maplefields originally opened in 1998 on its previous site as a primary BESD/SEMH School and has developed over the years extending the age range and provision offered.

-In April 2007 the age range was extended from Primary to Secondary (Year 1 to Year 11) and in September 2011 the Post 16 provision was set up extending the age range to 18 years.
+In April 2007 the age range was extended from Primary to Secondary (Year 1 to Year 11).
 In September 2012 the school became an Academy.
 This was a considered response by senior leaders, governors and staff to the school's consistent outstanding status and desire to provide the best possible learning outcomes for all pupils in the school community.
-The current specification caters for pupils from Year R (reception) to the sixth form.
+The current specification caters for pupils from Year R (reception) to Year 11.

 The school serves the north of Northamptonshire (Kettering, Corby, Wellingborough and East Northants), but some pupils come from further afield if places are available, including neighbouring local authorities.

 Most pupils travel on local authority transport.
 A small number of pupils who live locally walk or cycle to school.

 The academy provides a Behaviour Outreach Service to schools in the north of the county and supports a number of BESD/SEMH schools across the country upon request with behaviour outreach and school improvement work.